shuxingf/nbody-visualization/README.md

     "python main.py MW 200 210" will generate images centered on MW using snapshots from number 200 to number 210.

    If you only want to generage an image for a specific snapshot, just add the single snapshot number after LMC or MW, for example

      "python main.py LMC 100"

-The range of shnapshot numner is [10,235]
+The range of shnapshot number is [10,235]

 Due to the large amount of memory it consumes, it is not recommended to generate too many images at one go.